Registration and Scheduling

 Adding and Dropping a Course

-During the periods when web registration is open, up to and including the first week of classes, students can add or drop courses in their EMPOWER ME account.
+Add and drop deadlines are published on the College’s Academic Calendar webpage.
+After registration opens and until the end of the first week of classes, students can add or drop courses from the Course Registration link found in the Registration/Schedule menu in their EMPOWER ME account.

 No Show

-If a student does not participate in any activities or attend any meeting(s) of a course in which they are enrolled prior to the end of the second week of the course, they may be dropped from the course.
-Students dropped for no show will not be permitted to re-enroll in that course.
-Students who are not planning on attending are encouraged to drop courses prior to the end of the add/drop deadline even if they have never attended the course.
+Students who do not participate in any activities, complete any assignments, or attend any scheduled meeting(s) during the first week of an enrolled course may be dropped from the course.
+Students dropped in this manner will not be permitted to re-enroll in the same course for that session.
+Students who are not planning on attending a course should drop the course in their EMPOWER ME account prior to the drop deadline.

 Withdrawal from a Course

-Students who elect to withdraw from a course should contact their academic advisor and complete the Withdrawal/Leave form found in the Registration/Schedule tab in EMPOWER ME.
-Once students have been withdrawn from a course, they cannot be reinstated into the same course and section for that session.
+To submit a request to withdraw from a course, students must complete the Withdrawal/Leave Form in the Registration/Schedule tab in their EMPOWER ME account.
+Once students have been withdrawn from a course, they cannot be reinstated into the same course for that session.

 Enrollment Status